JamieYeap/jamieyeap.io/index.md

 # Site under construction

 ## About Me
-An Operations Specialist with a master's degree in Environmental Engineering, seeking for career switch from operations to data analytics
+An Operations Specialist with a master's degree in Environmental Engineering, seeking for a career switch from operations to data analytics

 ## Education
 **2020**   &nbsp;_National University of Singapore_ <br />